openhive-network/devportal/_tutorials-python/power_up_steem.md

 #### 4. Conversion amount <a name="convert"></a>

 Both the `amount` and the `to` parameters are assigned via input from the terminal/console.
-The user is given the option to power up the STEEM to their own account or to another user's account.
-The amount has to be greater than zero and no more than the total available STEEM of the user.
-If you are using one of Steemit's demo accounts, please leave some STEEM for others to power up!
+The user is given the option to power up the HIVE to their own account or to another user's account.
+The amount has to be greater than zero and no more than the total available HIVE of the user.
+If you are using one of Hive's demo accounts, please leave some HIVE for others to power up!
 We also check the `to account` to make sure it's a valid account name.

 ```python
 #choice of account